Why do we trust medical articles? ― Harmless medical information that hurts patients ―

 - ‘Because everyone else is saying it’

-- ‘Buying a book with many online reviews rather than one with no ratings’
+- ‘Buying a book with many online reviews over one with no ratings’

 These are actions we unconsciously choose in our daily lives.
 Logically, the majority isn’t always right.
-Yet the brain tends to choose “options that require less cognitive effort”.
+Yet the brain tends to select “choices that require less cognitive effort”.

 Becoming aware of cognitive biases and avoiding being completely swayed by them is nearly impossible.
 This is because it stems from the brain’s mechanisms rooted in human survival instincts.